 Indie rock isn’t just a genre—it’s a movement within the music industry.
-“Indie” is short for Independent, referring to small, autonomous record labels.
+Indie is short for “independent,” referring to small, autonomous record labels.

 While pop bands’ idea of success was to sign with famous record labels to become as popular and rich as possible, counterculture movements like punk rock valued autonomy over popularity.

-Stipe’s complex and intellectual lyrics paired with the band’s industrial post-punk sound, were an instant hit for the underground music scene.
+Stipe’s complex and intellectual lyrics paired with the band’s industrial post-punk sound were an instant hit for the underground music scene.
 R.E.M. broke through to the mainstream with the song “The One I Love” in 1987.

 2. The Smiths

 During their short five-year lifespan, The Smiths recorded three albums that were all wildly popular and controversial.
-Their live performances garnered spots on the UK billboards with songs like “Reel Around the Fountain,” “The Charming Man,” and “What Difference Does It Make.”
+Their live performances garnered spots on UK Billboard charts with songs like “Reel Around the Fountain,” “The Charming Man,” and “What Difference Does It Make.”

 From Boston, Massachusetts, the Pixies started in 1986 as a collaboration between lead guitarist Joey Santiago and singer-songwriter Black Francis during their college years in Amherst.
 Soon after, they recruited Kim Deal on the bass and David Lovering on drums.

 Their debut album was Come on Pilgrim in 1987, followed in quick succession by Surfer Rosa (1988), Doolittle (1989), Bossa Nova (1990), and Trompe le Monde (1991).
-Surfer Rosa and Dolittle achieved gold and platinum status.
+Surfer Rosa and Dolittle achieved Gold and Platinum status.